parallella/pal/README.md

 * Portable (should be useful for different ISAs, with and without vector extensions, 32/64 bit)

 To meet all of these goals, we have to take some liberties with respect to error checking and safety.
 The overriding philophy is "garbage in garbage out".
 The responsibility on proper usage gets pushed up by one layer.

+## Why?
+With so much history, certainly there must be a library (or API) that meets the stated goals?
+Believe us when we say we have tried!
+We would love nothing more than to take an existing library and just hit the compile button.
+Unfortunately, this just isn't possible.
+Here are the major issues we found:
+* Today's C/C++ code was written for "large" processors and is not suitable for tiny processors
+* Hardware vendor MATH and DSP libraries come with proprietary license restrictions
+*

+If you think we missed some important library that can be reused, please do let us know! (we dislike NIH disease as much as anyone)

 ## Components